-GEMS Royal Dubai School is currently home to 1240 students, with 84 teachers, and 109 teaching assistants (a significant increase of over 40 compared with two years ago), giving the school the resources to be able to offer a good level of individual attention.
-The largest single demographic grouping of student is British, although over 60 nationalities are represented in total, and one in six of the school's pupils is Emirati.
+According to the school's website, the largest single demographic grouping of student is British, although over 70 nationalities are represented in total, and one in six of the school's pupils is Emirati.
+The latest KHDA report for 2018-19 suggests, probably in line with the reduction in student numbers, that Emirati students have now overtaken the British as the largest nationality group within RDS.
 This is a highly inclusive school with approximately 10% of students having been identified as Students of Determination with SEND requirements.

-GEMS Royal Dubai School follows the English National Curriculum (offering Foundation Stage and Key Stages 1 and 2), and has departments for Art, English/Literacy, Mathematics/Numeracy, Science, French, Arabic and Islamic Studies (from Year 1 onwards), ICT, Geography, History, Library, Social Studies, Music, Technology along with Physical Education (PE) and swimming.
+RDS offers the ENC Foundation Stage and Key Stages 1 and 2 curricula, and has departments for Art, English/Literacy, Mathematics/Numeracy, Science, French, Arabic and Islamic Studies (from Year 1 onwards), ICT, Geography, History, Library, Social Studies, Music, and Technology along with Physical Education (PE) and swimming.

-GEMS Royal Dubai occupies a building that is traditional in appearance although only a little over 10 years old.
+GEMS Royal Dubai occupies a building that is traditional in appearance although only a little over 15 years old.
 Facilities are by no means "old-fashioned" or traditional.
 They include classrooms are equipped with interactive boards and students have access to PCs, laptops, iPads and iTouchs.
 All technological applications used at GEMS Royal Dubai school are shared with parents so that students may continue their learning at home.

 In addition, children have access to separate Foundation Stage and Primary libraries, a Multi Purpose Hall, Creative Arts taught in separate suites for Music, Drama and Art, a Mac Suite and ICT Suite, a Foundation Stage Creative Learning Zone and a Science Laboratory.
 Students from Year 2 can enjoy the catering available in the School Canteen, whilst parents are able to meet and relax in the Community Café.
 Outdoor facilities include basketball, netball and tennis courts, a sports field for soccer and other ball sports, and two swimming pools; one learner pool (0.5m depth) and a 25m six lane pool (1.5m depth).